 Other joint call collaborations

-Our 2030 Agenda coordinator works on mapping, clarifying and communicating how the Swedish Research Council’s work contributes to the implementation of the 2030 Agenda.
-The work also includes identifying any need for specific activities and initiatives linked to the global goals.
+Our Agenda 2030 coordinator works on mapping, clarifying and communicating how the Swedish Research Council’s work contributes to the implementation of the Agenda 2030.
+The work also includes identifying any need for specific activities and initiatives linked to the Sustainable Development Goals.